Six new android malware families launch sophisticated assault on mobile banking and crypto security

 SURXRAT: The Swiss Army Knife

-SURXRAT stands out as a full-featured remote administration tool (RAT) that extends far beyond traditional banking fraud.
-This sophisticated malware provides attackers with comprehensive device control, including:
+SURXRAT stands out as a full-featured remote administration tool (RAT).
+This category of malware provides attackers with extensive control over an infected device.

 TaxiSpy RAT, BeatBanker, Mirax, and Oblivion RAT